ProjectQ-Framework/ProjectQ/README.rst

 With Qrack installed, you can use it as the default ProjectQ simulator by simply building and installing ProjectQ with the `--with-qracksimulator` global option.
 This exchanges the Qrack simulator for the default ProjectQ C++ simulator, throughout.
 Any application which would rely on the default C++ simulator should then automatically use the Qrack simulator instead.

-Note that Qrack does not (yet) support time evolution, or nonunitary operations available in the default C++ simulator.
-Unsupported operations are `QubitOperator` and expectation value and time evolution calculation by the direct simulator methods.
+Note that Qrack does not support any nonunitary operations available in the default C++ simulator.
 To keep integer math unitary, the integer multiplication operation uses the more significant half of the multiplication operation register as a "carry" sub-register, which is measured and then zeroed at the beginning of a multiplication operation.

 Examples
 --------